Hotchkiss M201: History

-At this stage the E.R.G.M was still supplying reconstructed Jeeps from its stock of surplus parts at Maltournée, but with the Delahaye VLR no longer available the army decided that a more permanent solution for supply of light all-terrain reconnaissance vehicles would need to be found.
+At this stage, the E.R.G.M was still supplying reconstructed Jeeps from its stock of surplus parts at Maltournée; however, with the Delahaye VLR no longer available, the army decided that a more permanent solution for supply of light all-terrain reconnaissance vehicles would need to be found.
 Hotchkiss had by now built up a reasonable understanding of the Jeeps, having been the supplier, where needed, of manufactured spare parts to the Maltournée-based assembly operation, and having also itself been producing Jeeps, primarily for civilian use in France, under licence from Willys.
 70 CJ-3Bs were built under license for civilian users in 1954.

-In 1955 465 Jeeps were produced, and these were called Hotchkiss Licence MBs.
-From 1956 the vehicle was known simply as the Hotchkiss M201.
+In 1955, 465 Jeeps were produced, and these were called Hotchkiss Licence MBs.
+From 1956, the vehicle was known simply as the Hotchkiss M201.
 Volumes picked up towards the end of the decade, with the military taking delivery of 2,696 of the vehicles in 1959 alone.
 The civilian market proved more fickle, however, taking no more than 366 JH-101 models (the designation given by Hotchkiss to the civilian versions of the vehicle, beginning in 1955) in 1959, down from 987 in 1958.
 By 1966 Hotchkiss had produced 27,628 M201s, mostly at a plant in Stains, a short distance to the north of Paris.

 Possibly on grounds of price, and possibly because of the lack of a suitable dealer network, attempts to sell the vehicle into the civilian market never amounted to much.
-In January 1961 the civilian version was homologated with the government as the JH-102, replacing the JH-101 and entering production little by little during the ensuing months, albeit with few obvious differences.
+In January 1961, the civilian version was homologated with the government as the JH-102, replacing the JH-101 and entering production little by little during the ensuing months, albeit with few obvious differences.
 For 1962 Hotchkiss offered an alternative power unit, the Peugeot Indenor diesel engine introduced for the Peugeot 403 in 1959.
 This was an exceptionally good year for the Hotchkiss Jeep and the military took 4,370 of the vehicles, while the civilian market took just 269.
 Where they were used outside the army, the Hotchkiss Jeeps were chiefly used in agriculture and forestry.